Tutorial: Create an ARM template for a confidential container deployment with custom confidential computing enforcement policy

-Confidential containers on ACI is a SKU on the serverless platform that enables customers to run container applications in a hardware-based and attested trusted execution environment (TEE), which can protect data in use and provides in-memory encryption via Secure Nested Paging.
+In Azure Container Instances, you can use confidential containers on the serverless platform to run container applications in a hardware-based and attested trusted execution environment (TEE).
+This capability can help protect data in use and provides in-memory encryption via Secure Nested Paging.

-- Create an ARM template for a confidential container group
+• Create an Azure Resource Manager template (ARM template) for a confidential container group.

-Azure CLI confcom extension: You must have the Azure CLI confcom extension version 0.30+ to generate confidential computing enforcement policies.
+• Azure CLI confcom extension: You must have Azure CLI confcom extension version 0.30+ installed to generate confidential computing enforcement policies.

 az extension add -n confcom